zhaomingqiang2/MyNBA/README.md

 # MyNBA
-this is my first github
+this is my first github file.